BioSTEAMDevelopmentGroup/biosteam/README.rst

 What is BioSTEAM?
 -----------------

 BioSTEAM is an open source process simulation package in Python for fast and flexible preliminary technoeconomic analysis.
-It is still in its developmental phase with its first alpha release expected in June 2019.
+BioSTEAM objects serve as basic building blocks to design and simulate a biorefinery.
+These include objects that handle material properties, material flows, unit operations, recycle loops and process specifications.

 Installation
 ------------